Electric Rates by State April 2025

 Commercial energy rates in the U.S.

-The average commercial energy rate in the U.S. is 12.76 cents per kWh, based on data from the EIA.
-The average price of power for businesses in December 2024 was about 4.2% lower than it was in December 2023.
+The average commercial energy rate in the U.S. is 12.89 cents per kWh, based on data from the EIA.
+The average price of power for businesses in January 2025 was about 3% higher than it was in January 2024.

 Commercial energy rates tend to be cheaper than residential rates because businesses use more power than homes.
 Because businesses are essentially buying in bulk, the commercial rate is lower.